colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

   * The majority of people with vision impairments are over the age of 50 years.

 <blockquote cite="Rachel R. Vasquez">Contrasting colors, also known as complementary colors, are colors from opposing segments of the color wheel.
 Colors that are directly across from one another on a basic color wheel provide maximum contrast.</blockquote>

+There are at least 2.2 billion people who suffer from a vision impairment or some form of color blindness and I'll share with you some of those types of color blindness and vision impairments below.

 #### Types of Color Blindness